Avere: Italian grammar rules, verb conjugation, sentences

 If the exam goes well, you will enter university

+There are many other instances where Italian speakers use have, instead of be.
 For example, you can also have thirst, sleepiness, hotness, and coldness.

-Here are some sentences:
+Here are some more sentences:

-• Io ho fame (I’m hungry)
+io ho fame (I’m hungry)

-• Tu hai fame
+tu hai fame

-• Lui ha fame
+lui/lei ha fame

-• Noi abbiamo fame
+noi abbiamo fame

-• Voi avete fame
+voi avete fame

-• Loro hanno fame
+loro hanno fame

 As you might have noticed, there is an H.

-The reason is that this verb was spelled with an H in Latin (HABĒRE) (as it still is in English – HAVE).
+The reason is that this verb was spelled with an H in Latin (Habere) as it still is in English, have.

-As Italian evolved it lost the use of H for most words and, as you know, now H is always silent.
+As Italian evolved, it lost the use of H for most words, and, as you know, now H is always silent.

-The reason AVERE still has H in some of its forms is purely for disambiguation.
+The reason avere still has H in some of its forms is purely for disambiguation.

 You see, in Italian, we have the following words: